-Mention it in your marketing efforts and include a link to a landing page that captures the patient’s name, cell phone and email address.
+Mention it in your marketing efforts and include a link to a landing page that captures the patient’s name, cell phone, and email address.

 You can use a video conferencing platform such as Zoom.us because it records your call and you can show your screen.
-Or, you can simply do a Facetime or Skype call with the patient for the initial evaluation and be sure to mention in writing, your recommendations and quote are subject to change once you meet in person.
+Or, you can simply do a Facetime or Skype call with the patient for the initial evaluation and be sure to mention in writing, your recommendations and quotes are subject to change once you meet in person.

 These above suggestions will help you gain exposure to new prospective patients and give your staff plenty of follow up tasks once they return to the office.